Chalarangelo/30-seconds-of-code/blog_posts/javascript-evil-closures.md

 ### Hidden state

 The main argument against closures is that of hidden state.
 Hidden state refers to obscuring the state of an object or, in this case, a function.
-The argument is that by having some internal mutable state, you can create unpredictable behavior and unexpected results.
+The argument is that internal mutable state can create unpredictable behavior and unexpected results.
 Due to this, it's often said that hidden state is the root of all evil when it comes to programming.

 While the argument in itself has some merit, I don't much like the generalization.
 There are perfectly valid cases where hidden state is expected, even practically a necessity.
 However, it's true that hidden state can create bugs and unmaintainable code.